 After the industrial control panel has been installed, it is typically inspected by a local code compliance inspector.
 The inspectors verify the installation and the internal equipment is in compliance with UL 508, which is mandatory.
 The inspector looks at each piece of internal equipment, specifically for the UL 508 listing mark on the equipment.
 Should the inspector not be able to verify the listing status of any piece of equipment, including the UPS, it is subject to mandatory removal from the control panel.
 A few UPS manufacturers have received the UL 508 listing status on their online UPS models.
 When installing a UPS into an industrial control panel, care must be taken to verify it has UL 508 listing status or any NRTL equivalent.

 There are different online UPS designs.
-Only double-conversion online industrial UPSs offer the high level of power conditioning and battery backup protection that oil and gas applications require.
+Only double-conversion online industrial UPSs offer the higher level of power conditioning and battery backup protection that critical industrial applications require.
 Engineers need to research and select UPS solutions that will not only eliminate and protect against power pollution, but also offer long-term reliability in demanding environments.

 Engineering Department (Download White Paper pdf)